refaktor/rye-website/content/meet_rye/safety/limiting_effects.md

 ### Modifying functions

-If you need them, for performance reason, Rye has option to change a block in place.
+If you need them, for performance reason, Rye has the option to change a block in place.
 You have to ref a block and the function that does it has a "!" on end.
 You can use this if you have a concrete reason, but you wouldn't just be using this as default way to code.
 And in most cases you don't need it.